anirbanbanerjee07/Cyber-Security-CRACKME_Lv1/README.md

 # 🧩 Challenge Details
-**• File Type:** Download the `.zip` file, run it on your local machine, and find the valid password with the appropriate output.
+**• File Type:** Download the `.zip` file, run it on your local machine, and find the valid password with the output.
 **• Preferred OS:** Linux, macOS
 **• Difficulty:** 🔴 Advanced
-**• Target Audience:** Cybersecurity Enthusiasts, CTF Participants, Cyber Forensics Students, Reverse Engineering Learners
+**• Target Audience:** Cybersecurity Enthusiasts, CTF Participants, Forensics Students, Reverse Engineering Learners

 # 📸 Screenshot